zenml-io/vscode-zenml/README.md

 - **Status Bar:** The status bar displays the currently active stack name and connection status with dynamic icons.

+## New Additions

+- **Environment View**: Provides a detailed snapshot of the development environment, mainly to aid with troubleshooting.
+It clarifies the Python interpreter setup, ZenML installation, and ZenML Client and LSP client states.

 ### Server Commands

 - `connectServer`: Establishes a connection to the ZenML server (cloud or self-hosted).